 Gateshead Millennium Bridge: The Gateshead Millennium Bridge is one of Tyneside's most recognizable structures.
 First opened in 2002, the Gateshead Millennium Bridge spans the River Tyne, connecting Newcastle and Gateshead.
 This semi-circular pedestrian bridge is unique as it features a tilt system that allows boats to pass underneath.
 It is the only bridge of its kind in the world and has become a symbol of Newcastle.

-How much does luggage storage cost in Newcastle?
+How much does it cost to store luggage in Newcastle?

-The price for luggage storage in Newcastle is just $5.90/bag for the entire day.
+The price for luggage storage in Newcastle is just £5/bag for the entire day.

 Is it safe to store your bags in Newcastle?

 Yes.
 Every bag is tagged with a security seal and comes with the $10,000 Bounce Guarantee.
 Every location is required to uphold tight security precautions.
 You may be asked to show ID and you will be required to use a credit card to book through Bounce in advance.
 With hundreds of thousands of bags stored, you can count on Bounce to handle your baggage in Newcastle.

 Yes.
 There are storage lockers and many other luggage drop off points in Newcastle.
 Bounce has multiple locations throughout Newcastle where you can conveniently store your luggage with full security and the $10,000 Bounce Guarantee.

 Where are the best places to stay and eat while in Newcastle?

 The most popular restaurants to visit are Subway, McDonald's, and Five Guys Newcastle.
 Additionally, the highest ranked hotels within Newcastle are The Lambton Worm, 55 Degrees North, and Malmaison Newcastle.

 Where are the best parks and nature attractions in Newcastle?

 Newcastle offers several scenic parks including Exhibition Park, Saltwell Park, and Leazes Park.